Estonian mythology: Estonian mythology in old chronicles

 According to the Chronicle of Henry of Livonia in 1225 the Estonians disinterred the enemy's dead and burned them.
 It is thought that cremation was believed to speed up the dead person's journey to the afterlife and by cremation the dead would not become earthbound spirits which were thought to be dangerous to the living.

-Henry of Livonia also describes in his chronicle an Estonian legend originating from Virumaa in North Estonia - about a mountain and a forest where a god named Tharapita, worshipped by Oeselians, had been born.
+Henry of Livonia also describes in his chronicle an Estonian legend originating in Virumaa in northern Estonia – about a mountain and a forest where a god named Tharapita, worshipped by Oeselians, had been born.

-The solstice festival of Midsummer (Jaanipäev) celebrating the sun through solar symbols of bonfires, the tradition alive until the present day and numerous Estonian nature spirits: the sacred oak and linden have been described by Balthasar Russow in 1578.
+The solstice festival of Midsummer (Jaanipäev) celebrating the sun through solar symbols of bonfires, the tradition alive until the present day and numerous Estonian nature spirits: the sacred oak and linden were described by Balthasar Russow in 1578.

 Mythical motifs in folklore

 Some traces of the oldest authentic myths may have survived in runic songs.
 There is a song about the birth of the world – a bird lays three eggs and starts to lay out the nestlings – one becomes Sun, one becomes Moon and one becomes the Earth.
-Other Finnic peoples also have myths according to which the world has emerged from an egg.
+Other Baltic Finnic peoples also have myths according to which the world has emerged from an egg.

-The world of the Estonians’ ancestors is believed to have turned around a pillar or a tree, to which the skies were nailed with the North Star.
+The world of the Estonians' ancestors is believed to have turned around a pillar or a tree, to which the skies were nailed with the North Star.
 The Milky Way (Linnutee or Birds' Way in Estonian) was a branch of the World tree (Ilmapuu) or the way by which birds moved (and took the souls of the deceased to the other world).
 These myths were based on animistic beliefs.

 Changes occurred in proto-Estonian mythology as a result of the contacts with Baltic and Germanic tribes, as well as the transition from hunting and gathering to farming.
 Personifications of celestial bodies, sky and weather deities and fertility gods gained importance in the world of the farmers.
 There may have been a sky and thunder god called Uku or Ukko, also called Vanaisa (Grandfather) or Taevataat (Sky Father).
-Proto Estonian pre-Christian deities may also have included a sky-god by name Jumal, known also by other Finnic peoples as Jumala in Finnish and Jumo in Mari.
+Proto Estonian pre-Christian deities also may have included a sky-god by name Jumal, known also by other Finnic peoples as Jumala in Finnish and Jumo in Mari.

 Estonian legends about giants (Kalevipoeg, Suur Tõll, Leiger) may be a reflection of Germanic (especially Scandinavian) influences.
 Giants themselves in some stories stood as protectors against such Germanic influences, such as invasion.
 There are numerous legends interpreting various natural objects and features as traces of Kalevipoeg's deeds.
 The giant has merged with Christian Devil, giving birth to a new character – Vanapagan (a cunning demon living on his farm or manor) and his farm hand Kaval-Ants ("Crafty Hans").

 Other mythical motifs from Estonian runic songs: